Wishes do come true on a tree.

 1. ‘Fu’nky souvenirs

-In the Chinese culture, 福 (Fu) symbolises good luck and fortune.
-Bright red colour adorns the bazaars of Singapore and Fu is inscripted in golden.
+In Chinese culture, 福 (Fu) symbolises good luck and fortune.
+Bright red colour adorns the bazaars of Singapore and Fu is inscribed in golden.
 Red denotes good fortune and golden denotes prosperity.
-Gift your near and dear ones souvenirs like lamps, cards, key chains, dolls and many more that bear the ‘Fu’ symbol on it.
+Gift your near and dear ones souvenirs like lamps, cards, key chains, dolls and many more that bear the ‘Fu’ symbol on them.
 ‘Hong Bao’ envelopes are given from parents to children, married couples to single friends, bosses to staff, from any senior to a junior as a symbol of prosperity and good luck.
-These envelopes are filled with money (in even denominations) and are red in colour inscribed with 福 (Fu) on it.
+These envelopes are filled with money (in even denominations) and are red in colour inscribed with 福 (Fu) on them.

 2. Wishes do come true on a tree

 Wish for something to come true?
 Then, take a piece of paper, jot down your wish and tie it on a string attached to an orange.
 At some places, foam oranges are used in lieu of Mandarin oranges.
 One such lucky wishing tree is at Chinatown.
 At Chinatown, you will have to pay merely $2 for hanging your wish on the lucky tree.
 Kreta Ayer Seniors Activity Centre will receive all the proceeds from the collection.
 A noble investment of funds, isn’t it?
 This way you can help, someone else’s wishes come true as well.

 3. Surreal display of lights at the River Hongbao Festival